What’s Going Wrong with Strategy Execution?

 6 Ways to Better Execute Strategy

-- Make Strategy Real and Tailored to Your Business
+- Make Strategy Real — and Tailored to Your Business

 - Narrow the Field

-- Evaluate Feasibility
+- Evaluate Strategic Execution Feasibility

 - Set and Manage the Course

 Once you have all agreed upon the strategic priorities, translate them into specific actions so that employees at every level understand what is expected.
 When there is a glitch or a barrier to success, repair or eliminate it.
-As long as you continue to move in the right direction, make the choices, take the calculated risks, and adjust the track as needed.
+As long as you continue to move in the right direction, make decisions, take the calculated risks, and adjust the track as needed.

 - Finally, Stay the Course

 A clear strategic plan is just the beginning.
-Leaders must continually communicate strategic objectives, measure progress, and involve stakeholders to ensure understanding, buy-in, and continuous improvement.
+Leaders must continually communicate strategic objectives, measure strategic progress, and actively involve stakeholders to ensure understanding, buy-in, and continuous improvement.
 Do not underestimate how frequently leaders must listen, model, reinforce, and adjust.

 The Bottom Line